the hardest thing to catch really is a feeling. and yet, why must it be caught, why not just let it flow, go where it wants to. fly.

 shobhona strolled in the garden, the bed of roses was brimming with the light pink variety banker dadu had sent with chhorda. she wondered if like banker dadu, she should leave everything and go away to kalimpong. live up in the hills, among flowers and oranges and quiet slopes; and children with dirty faces and red cheeks, who always smiled. banker dadu looked so happy. he came down to calcutta every year, but only for ten days. in between, he visited bonni dida, his sister, in giridih for a couple of days. then he was gone. taking with him that fresh crisp feeling, the laughter from the belly. the stories of ghosts who live up there behind the boulders and stones and even in some tea bushes.

-he used to work for the bank once. a very well known big bank. dadu’s father, her father’s grandfather, knew everyone. he was such a respected lawyer, baba often said, had he agreed to leave calcutta, he might have even become a judge in the supreme court. but dadu’s father was attached to bengal, his birth place calcutta. he would live here and nowhere else. of course, no one asked his wife what she wanted. women are rarely asked such things.
+he used to work for the bank once. a very well known big bank. dadu’s father, her father’s grandfather, knew everyone. he was such a respected lawyer, baba often said, had he agreed to leave calcutta, he might have even become a barrister in england even. but dadu’s father was attached to bengal, his birth place calcutta. he would live here and nowhere else. of course, no one asked his wife what she wanted. women are rarely asked such things.

 even ma did pretty much what baba wanted. shobhona wondered if ma had ever wished she had a say in anything. like boudi, her elder brother’s wife? baba had liked boudi, but did ma really want dada to marry her? boudi was very pretty, and fair. “dudhe alta”, like a drop of rose bengal red dye in milk, is how they described her complexion. complexion was very important.